Our Work – Examples

 This integrated arts education project for grades 1–5 connects school subjects with living culture and creative experience.
 Pupils explore different meanings of home—as a place of safety, memories, and change—and learn to perceive it not only as a space but also as a relationship and a feeling.
 Through literary, visual, musical, movement, and drama activities inspired by the principles of Orff Schulwerk, they develop creativity, cooperation, and empathy.
 The project emphasizes experiential learning and interdisciplinary links and culminates in a shared presentation—a celebration, exhibition, or performance—where children share their experiences of home.

-Theme: A Leporello Inspired by the Work of Petr Nikl
+Theme: inspired by the work of Czech cross-disciplinary artist Petr Nikl

-This integrated arts education project for grade 6 links natural science and visual arts, combining school learning with creative experience.
-Pupils explore the world of animals and nature through movement, experimental painting, and collective creation.
-Based on these experiences, they create their own leporellos—authorial books in which they process natural science content according to current curricula, connecting facts with imagination and illustration.
-The project develops empathy, creativity, and cooperation and emphasizes experiential learning and interdisciplinary relationships.
+This integrated arts education project connects natural science and visual arts, linking school learning with creative experience.
+Pupils explore the world of animals and nature through movement, experimental painting and collective creation.
+Based on these experiences, they create their own leporellos—original author’s books—in which they process natural science topics in line with the current curriculum, combining factual knowledge with imagination and illustration.
+The project develops empathy, creativity and cooperation, and emphasises experiential learning and interdisciplinary connections.
 The final presentation showcases the children’s unique stories and their view of nature as a work of art.